TheTelematic/plytix-pim-client/README.md

 For the sake of simplicity, only the synchronous client is shown in the examples.

 ### Available resources
+Any of the following resources can be accessed through the client:
 - `products`
 - `families`